From the world’s largest wine cellar to one of Europe’s poorest countries, these are the most interesting facts about Moldova.

 14. Moldova only has one UNESCO World Heritage Site, the Struve Geodetic Arc.
 The Struve Arc is a chain of survey triangulations stretching 2,820km (1,752 miles).
 It travels through 10 countries (including Moldova) from Norway to the Black Sea.
 The survey, carried out between 1816 and 1855 by the astronomer Friedrich Struve, helped to establish the exact size and shape of the Earth.

 15. Since 1992, there has been a breakaway territory in Moldova called Transnistria.
-With a population of 470,000 people, the predominantly Russian-speaking and self-declared Transnistrian Moldovan Republic is not recognised by any country.
+With a population of 470,000 people, the predominantly Russian-speaking and self-declared Transnistrian Moldovan Republic is not recognized by any country.

-18. Moldova is famous for its monasteries with Orheiul Vechi (Old Orhei) its most recognisable site.
+18. Moldova is famous for its monasteries, with Orheiul Vechi (Old Orhei) its most recognizable site.
 The complex, located rocky ridge over the Răut River, dates back over 2,000 years.

-19. After San Marino, Moldova is the least-visited country in Europe, only receiving around 145,000 tourists in 2017 (the latest data available).
+19. Moldova is the least-visited country in Europe and second-least visited in the world, only receiving around 11,500 tourists per year.

 20. The national language of Moldova (Moldovan; a form of Daco-Romanian) and Romanian are almost identical.
 Both languages use the Latin alphabet.